Division polynomials for arbitrary isogenies: Introduction

+Again, Satoh recovers the three basic properties of recurrence, chain rule and relation to $x$.
+Observe again that Satoh's normalization gives $\Psi_2 = -2y$, agreeing with Mazur-Tate for $y^2 = x^3 + ax + b$ and $\omega = dx/2y$.
+As for the history of normalizations, Weber \cite[pp.197-199]{Weber} normalizes so that $\Psi_{2n}$ has lead term $-2nyx^{2n^2-2}$; Cassels \cite{Cassels} chose to change this to a plus sign, which is the most common convention today, e.g. \cite{Sil1}.
+Mazur and Tate's convention, equivalently that of Satoh, which we use here, changes the sign back to Weber's convention, at least assuming we take $\omega=dx/(2y+a_1x+a_3)$ for a Weierstrass model \cite[p.682]{MazurTate}.

-Over $\QQ$, a closely related (but not exactly equivalent) definition of an elliptic divisibility sequence is as the sequence of denominators of $[n]P$, $n \ge 0$.
-In 2008, Streng \cite{Streng} generalized this definition to curves with complex multiplication, in order to prove a generalization of a property due to Silverman \cite{Sil3} for elliptic divisibility sequences: that every term has a primitive divisor, that is, a prime divisor not appearing earlier in the sequence.
+Over $\QQ$, a very closely related (but not exactly equivalent) definition of an elliptic divisibility sequence is as the sequence of denominators of $[n]P$, $n \ge 0$.
+The distinction goes back to Ward \cite{Ward}, but see for example \cite{Verzobio} for modern details on when and how these two definitions differ.
+In 2008, Streng \cite{Streng} generalized this alternate definition to curves with complex multiplication, in order to prove a generalization of a property due to Silverman \cite{Sil3} for elliptic divisibility sequences: that every term has a primitive divisor, that is, a prime divisor not appearing as a divisor earlier in the sequence.
 Streng's definition generalizes terms from numbers to ideals.

 In 2008, the author generalized elliptic divisibility sequences and division polynomials to elliptic nets \cite{KateANT}.
 Net polynomials are polynomials in the coefficients of $E$ and \emph{several} points $P_i$: the net polynomial $\Psi_{a_1, \ldots, a_n}$ will vanish when $\sum a_i P_i = \mathcal{O}$.